TrueBlocks/trueblocks-core/src/apps/chifra/internal/scrape/README.md

-  -s, --sleep float      seconds to sleep between scraper passes (default 14) -l, --touch uint       first block to visit when scraping (snapped back to most recent snap_to_grid mark) -u, --run_count uint   run the scraper this many times, then quit -v, --verbose          enable verbose output
+  -s, --sleep float      seconds to sleep between scraper passes (default 14) -l, --touch uint       first block to visit when scraping (snapped back to most recent snap_to_grid mark) -u, --run_count uint   run the scraper this many times, then quit -d, --dry_run          show the configuration that would be applied if run,no changes are made -v, --verbose          enable verbose output
   -h, --help             display this help screen